Hema-Nath-Reddy/Hema-Nath-Reddy/README.md

 ###

-<p align="left">My name is Hema Nath Reddy and welcome to my github account.
+<p align="left">I am Hema Nath Reddy and welcome to my github account.
 Feel free to explore, there is source code of tons of fun project I have worked on with more on the way.</p>

 ###